nodejs/mentorship/README.md

 Bring more contributors to NodeJS projects by mentoring people about node's environment and ecosystem, helping them in contributing to node, championing their PRs through code review and general help.

-#### Benefits for mentors

-- You will get to meet talented, driven people from across the nodeJS community.
-- You will have the opportunity to practice mentoring people through guidance and communication, which is a valuable skill for any manager or a leader.
-- You will show your commitment to help to the node OSS.
-- You will be invited to node events at a discount, and might be invited to speak in some events.
-- You might be invited to participate in group mentorship events and programs.
-- You will be joining node's mentors team

 #### Benefits for mentees

 - You will receive personalized guidance to contribute to node and understand its ecosystem.